LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 Sometimes is useful to write debugging or logging messages from tests when running them manually.
 But those messages are better suppressed when running the tests automated.
-A common solution is to use *meta-messages* (see the corresponding section in the Handbook).
-For
+A common solution is to use debug *meta-messages*.
+For example:
-example:

 ::